How Does It Work? | How Does It Differ from Other Forms of Dispute Resolution?

 What Is the Typical Cost of an Arbitration Proceeding?

 Arbitrators typically charge by the day, so the total cost can vary, based on the complexity of the legal issues involved.
 The daily cost for an arbitrator will also vary based on the arbitrator’s experience and the geographic location of the arbitration proceeding.
 Daily fees can range from $325 to $2,000 per day.
 In addition, arbitration initial filing fees can range from $200 to $3,500 per case.
 An arbitration organization may impose additional fees that can amount to thousands of dollars.
 In most arbitrations, the parties evenly split the cost of the arbitration and each party pays their own attorneys’ fees.

 Arbitration differs from mediation in the following respects:

-- The role of legal arguments—An arbitrator functions much like a judge, listening to legal arguments and rendering a decision based on the facts and the law.
+The role of legal arguments—An arbitrator functions much like a judge, listening to legal arguments and rendering a decision based on the facts and the law.
 A mediator is simply an intermediary, helping the parties find a mutually beneficial solution.
-As such, the mediator is not interested in the law.

 When you have an unresolved legal dispute, arbitration can be a cost-effective and timely way to permanently settle your differences.
 Most arbitration proceedings are binding and final.
 The parties typically select the arbitrator, choosing someone with knowledge, experience, and understanding of the legal issues involved.
 At the end of an arbitration proceeding, the arbitrator renders a decision, finding in favor of one of the parties.

 To see Resources for Further Research on Arbitration and Mediation, click here.

 Our mission at GetLegal is to develop a family of sites that constitute the most useful, informative, reliable and exciting collection of legal resources on the web.
 We are constantly working to expand and improve many resources we offer to legal professionals and the public.